Human Trafficking and Slavery

 : Penalties

 The penalties for human trafficking are severe.
 A conviction for holding a person in peonage carries potential fines and a maximum prison term of 20 years.
 If a death results or the violation included kidnapping, sexual abuse, or other aggravating factors, the maximum punishment increases to life imprisonment.

 Sex trafficking of children, or by fraud, force, or coercion carry enhanced penalties.
 Prison sentences for these offenses carry a potential life sentence and a minimum of 10 years in prison (or more, depending on the details of the offense and the victim).

 The law also prohibits and punishes attempts and conspiracies relating to human trafficking.
 It orders the forfeit of any property used in violation of the law as well as any proceeds from the act.
 The law includes clauses for the mandatory payment of restitution to the victim for the full amount of their losses, as determined by the court.

-Human trafficking charges are punished severely and can include prison terms, fines, and restitution.
+Human trafficking charges are punished very severely and can include prison terms, fines, and restitution.
 A sophisticated legal defense can help you defend against these or other criminal charges.
 Contact an experienced, local criminal defense attorney today to learn how they can help plan your defense.